Landing Page Design: Tips and Tricks to Drive Conversion (+ Examples)

 03. Write a strong CTA

 The ultimate goal of creating a landing page?
 Conversion.
-And if there’s one crucial element for conversion, it’s your CTA.
+And if there’s one crucial element for conversion, it’s your call-to-action, or CTA.

-Having a CTA is an important landing page best practice.
-An acronym for call-to-action, a CTA is the little button on your landing page that tells visitors to take the next step.
-Depending on your goals, your CTA could ask visitors to fill out an online form (“Sign Up”), download an e-book (“Download Now”), or make a purchase (“Buy Now”).
-Whichever CTA you choose, it should direct your visitors toward fulfilling the main objective of your landing page.
+Having a CTA is an important landing page best practice, as this is the button that tells visitors to take the next step.
+Depending on your goals, your CTA could ask visitors to fill out an online form (Sign Up), download an ebook (Download Now), or make a purchase (Buy Now).
+Whichever call to action you choose, it should direct your visitors toward fulfilling the main objective of your landing page.

-CTAs should be simple - typically, they’re just 2 words - but they need to clearly communicate value.
+CTAs, as a core landing page metric, should be simple - typically, they’re just 2 words - but they need to clearly communicate value.
 Visually, they should be bold and eye-catching.
-Create a CTA button in a contrasting color, and place it in a highly visible location, such as directly below the main header of your landing page.
+Create a CTA button in a contrasting color and place it in a highly visible location, such as directly below the main header of your landing page.
+You may also want to include your CTA more than once throughout your landing page, giving visitors multiple opportunities to take advantage of the offer.

 04. Avoid long scrolls